 When considering whether directors have the experience, qualifications, attributes and skills to enable the Board of Directors to satisfy its oversight responsibilities effectively in light of the Company's business and structure, the Board of Directors focuses primarily on the information discussed in each of the directors' individual biographies set forth above.
 With regard to Mr. Jon R. Sabes, the board considered his significant experience, expertise and background with regard to financial matters, and his demonstrated experience and skills in managing the Company's business.
 With regard to Mr. Steven F. Sabes, the board considered his background and experience with the Company and its business.
-With respect to Mr. Siegert, the board considered his significant experience in global capital markets and his knowledge and experience with the secondary life insurance market.
+With respect to Mr. Siegert, the board considered his significant experience in securities and finance, and his background in secondary life insurance market.
+With regard to Mr. Tyrell, the board considered his experience in global capital markets and his knowledge and experience with the secondary life insurance market.
 In the case of Mr. Zipkin, the board considered his knowledge, experience and skills in the finance, public securities and investment banking fields.
 With regard to Mr. Fink, the board considered his extensive background and knowledge of the insurance industry.